drgrib/alfred-bear/README.md

 <img src="doc/NewNote.png" width="500">

 Tag autocomplete works the same.
-Also, any text in your clipboard will automatically be added to the new note.
-Finally, the new note will be opened on creation unless you hold down the command key.
+Also, any text in your clipboard can be added to the new note by holding down the command key.

 ## Why I created this
 I am especially grateful to Chris Brown, who created a [Python based Bear workflow](https://github.com/chrisbro/alfred-bear).
 It was the basis for this project.
 However, I decided to create my own project for a few reasons: